Iso-Kilo/Sonic-1-J2ME-Decompilation/README.md

-# Sonic 1 J2ME Disassembly
+# Sonic 1 J2ME Decompilation
-Proper disassembly of the 2005 Java mobile port of the original Sonic the Hedgehog.
+Proper decompilation of the 2005 Java mobile port of the original Sonic the Hedgehog.
-The disassembly focuses on the 240x320 resolution version, as it uses the original game's graphics.
+The decompilation focuses on the 240x320 resolution version, as it uses the original game's graphics.
 However, there are lower resolutions that function similarily.

 # Directories and Folders
 * Part 1 - The first 3 zones of the game